ARTWORK TIPS: WHAT KIND OF ART DO YOU NEED TO PROVIDE?

 Example: “MyCustomLogo.eps” or “MyCustomLogo.ai"

 No matter the decorating process, low resolution art can impact a project.
-Here are some examples of art so that you can see for yourself that there is a difference.
+Here are some examples of art so you can see for yourself that there is a difference.

 Note: Small and low resolution files can also have a negative effect on embroidery.